Nature Reviews Earth & Environment 影响 因子

 Citation Practices

 Citation practices within the Earth and environmental sciences community can influence the impact factor of Nature Reviews Earth & Environment.
-If researchers in these fields tend to cite review articles frequently, this can boost the journal's impact factor.
+So if researchers in these fields tend to cite review articles frequently, this can boost the journal's impact factor.
 Conversely, if review articles are less commonly cited, the journal's impact factor may be lower.

 Open Access and Visibility